benjamincrozat/content/posts/dialog-backdrop-styling-tailwind-css.md

 Categories: tailwind-css
 ---

+## How to style the backdrop of the HTML <dialog> element using Tailwind CSS

 **To style a native HTML dialog's backdrop, use the `backdrop:` modifier introduced in Tailwind CSS 3.1.**

 ```html